linguini1/linguini1/README.md

 embedded development and the interaction between hardware and software.

-I am a part of Carleton's rocketry design team, [CUInSpace][cuinspace], where I am leading a team of engineering students in the development of a [real-time telemetry system using the QNX RTOS][qnx-stack] (also check out our [hardware][gs-board], [ground station controller][gs-software] and [real-time telemetry dashboard][gs-ui]).
+I am a part of Carleton's rocketry design team, [CUInSpace][cuinspace], where I am leading a team of engineering students in the development of a [real-time telemetry system using the Apache NuttX RTOS][nx-telem] (also check out our [hardware][gs-board], [ground station controller][gs-software] and [real-time telemetry dashboard][gs-ui]).

+If you haven't heard of NuttX, [check it out!][nuttx]

 ## Programming Languages and Tools